knid44/gettingandcleaningdata/README.md

 5. Subject Test & Subject Train (designates the subject with a numerical label from 1 - 30 for each observation)

 ## Method
-The script 'run_analysis.R' applys the following steps:
+The script 'run_analysis.R' applies the following steps:

 1. Loads the appropriate libraries into R
 2. Reads the .txt files into data tables